MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P11-Introduction-to-CoreData/content.md

 >[info]
 >###On this page, you should have:
 >
 >1.
-Learned the basic ways you can interact with Core Data to persist data.
+Learned the basic ways you can interact with CoreData to persist data.